 - Zoysiagrass (Zoysia japonica, etc.)

-Note that each of these categories can be broken down further by listing the different cultivars that are available.
-Take zoysiagrass, for example; cultivars of just one of the various types of zoysiagrass (namely, Zoysia japonica) include:
+Each of these categories can be broken down further by listing the different cultivars that are available.
+Take zoysiagrass, for example; cultivars of just one of the various types of zoysiagrass (Zoysia japonica) include:

 - El Toro